Terms and conditions

-(a) The Supplier must manage all recalls in accordance with the requirements of the Uniform Recall Procedure for Therapeutic Goods (URPTG) (V2.1, February 2019) (as amended from time to time).
+(a) The Supplier must manage all recalls of Therapeutic Goods in accordance with the requirements of the Uniform Recall Procedure for Therapeutic Goods (URPTG) (as amended from time to time).

 (b) All communications, including recall notices, required under clause 23(a) must be sent to the Purchaser and the relevant Health Service.

 (c) All recalls and/or hazard alerts must be completed by the Supplier using GS1 Recall or Recall Health (as the case may be).

 23A.
 National Product Catalogue